-The potential impact to the available driver pool is still being developed.
+The potential impact on the available driver pool is still being developed.
 Will this increase retention for carriers?
 Will we lose available drivers to positive tests?
-What has been a consensus is that the CDL Drug and Alcohol Clearinghouse will have a slower impact to driver capacity than the ELD Mandate as drivers look for a new job and register in the database.
-Societal and legal challenges are increasing as state marijuana use laws coming into conflict with federal drug use law.
-The challenge here is the residual trace of marijuana in a drivers system up to 30 days.
-The LTL carriers are feeling this impact now in markets such as Denver where positive tests in marijuana usage are limiting operational capability of the local terminals.
+What has been a consensus is that the CDL Drug and Alcohol Clearinghouse will have a slower impact on driver capacity than the ELD Mandate as drivers look for a new job and register in the database.
+Societal and legal challenges are increasing as state marijuana use laws come into conflict with federal drug use laws.
+The challenge here is the residual trace of marijuana in a driver’s system for up to 30 days.
+The LTL carriers are feeling this impact now in markets such as Denver where positive tests in marijuana usage are limiting the operational capability of the local terminals.
 The exception is owner-operators who will not be required to register since they do not go through a hiring process with a carrier.

 Brad’s journey into logistics began as a Marine Officer and transitioned from the LTL docks to the non-asset side within the logistics service provider arena.
 As a co-founder of Rockfarm, Brad drives our business development efforts and delivery of our promise.
 An Arizona native, Brad enjoys spending time outdoors in his home state with his wife and family.